This Google Posts guide was last updated January 2022

 Before You Get Started

-You’re no doubt excited to get stuck into setting up GMB Posts for your business or clients, but there are a few things you need to be aware of before you do.
+You’re no doubt excited to get stuck into setting up GMB Posts for your business or your clients, but there are a few things you need to be aware of before you do.

 GMB Posts and Messaging